SAFE-Stack/docs/docs/recipes/javascript/third-party-react-package.md

-# How do I use a third party React package?

 To use a third-party React library in a SAFE application,  you need to write an F# wrapper around it.
-There are two ways for doing this – using [Fable.React](https://www.nuget.org/packages/Fable.React/) or using [Feliz](https://zaid-ajaj.github.io/Feliz/).
+There are two ways for doing this - using [Fable.React](https://www.nuget.org/packages/Fable.React/) or using [Feliz](https://zaid-ajaj.github.io/Feliz/).
 ## Prerequisites

 This recipe uses the [react-d3-speedometer NPM package](https://www.npmjs.com/package/react-d3-speedometer) for demonstration purposes.
 [Add it to your Client](../../package-management/add-npm-package-to-client) before continuing.